 Have you every wondered how to build a Peruvian whistling vessel?
-In this beginners course by Huaco Arte, we will build a dual-chambered pre-Colombian Peruvian whistling vessel over the course of 2 days (4 hours per day).
+In this beginners course by Huaco Arte, we will build a dual-chambered pre-Colombian Peruvian whistling vessel.

-This is not a pre-recorded class!
+This is a pre-recorded class that you will be able to revisit and rewatch as many times as you like!
 You will learning about Peruvian whistling vessels and following along as I show you each step in the process.

-Ask all the questions you like, test your vessel live so I can help you tweak and improve your piece.
+Ask all the questions you like in a chat, share photos and video of your vesses so I can help you tweak and improve your piece.

 What You Will Learn